-Road 5500 enters the watershed through the automatic, controlled gate at Tacoma Water's Green River Headworks, continuing through the watershed to Lester.
-Road 5500 follows a route on the north side of the Green River as shown on the Green River Watershed map.
+Road 5500 enters the watershed through the automatic, controlled gate at Tacoma Water's Green River Filtration Facility, continuing through the watershed to Lester.
+Road 5500 follows a route on the north side of the Green River.

 Tacoma Water controls access on Road 5500 between the Headworks Gate on the west and the gate at Friday Creek on the east.
 The roadway is controlled through landowner agreements, US Army Corps of Engineers license, and by ownership of portions of the roadway.